Photo Credit: OFC Media via Phototek

 So how did the move to AJ Auxerre come about for Colombani?

-But at that point someone who had contacts with Auxerre called his parents to ask about Tiahiti, that the Auxerre coach was interested in him and he will move to the Burgundy based club when he returns from this tournament.
+It was that this point that someone who had contacts with Auxerre called his parents to ask about Tiahiti and that the Auxerre coach was interested in him.
+He will now move to the Burgundy based club when he returns from this tournament.

 The French club already has a plan in place for Colombani, who will join their U-18 squad in France.